PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 16:28:47
+Last updated: 2024-04-02 16:29:51
-Random Quote: Excellence is not a skill.
-It is an attitude. - Ralph Marston
+Random Quote: Quality is not an act; it is a habit. - Aristotle